shivaprasad2394/c/README.md

     1)auto------->a default specifier class for local variables,if variable not specifeid any storage class.
                  • Local variables are auto by default,Garbage value(default).
-                 •function with auto specifier cannot have reurn type.if trier will give compilation error.
+                 •function with auto specifier cannot have return type.if tried will give compilation error.
     2)static----->varible with static specifier,have internal or no linkage,memory persistant,initialized once.
     3)extern----->default specifier class for global variables and function.
                  •varibles with extern class have no storage allocation for variable.